 The Stinson Beach area receives fire services from SBFPD.
-Ambulance and paramedic services are provided by the County through CSA #28.
+Ambulance and paramedic services are provided by the County Fire through CSA #28.
 SBCWD provides water and wastewater disposal for its service area.
-Library services are available through the County, with the nearest branch library located in Stinson Beach on Shoreline Highway.
+Library services are available through the County Library system, with a branch library located on Shoreline Highway and Calle del Mar.
 Stinson Beach has a wide range of recreational opportunities available to residents from Federal, State, County, and local park facilities, as well as school facilities that are also used for recreational purposes.
-CSA #33 was formed in 2003 to provide maintenance of local park, recreation, and parkway facilities and services (see page 4 for details).
+CSA #33 was formed in 2003 to provide maintenance of local park facilities (see page 4 for details).
 The County Department of Parks and Open Space provides maintenance of the Stinson Beach Village Green Park that is funded by CSA #33.